 Registering the Web Components

-function, call it with your Hanko API URL as an argument to register the Hanko elements with the browser’s CustomElementRegistry
+function, call it with your Hanko API URL to register the Hanko elements with the browser’s CustomElementRegistry

 Cookie options